RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-23-using-rubymotion-to-build-something-useful.markdown

 <center><script async class="speakerdeck-embed" data-id="f0c21e7036e10131765f62eb06398856" data-ratio="1.29456384323641" src="//speakerdeck.com/assets/embed.js"></script></center>

 ###Doing RubyMotion in Chicago?
 Be There!
-If you're using RubyMotion and you're located in the Chicago area, come on out to a Chicago RubyMotion meeting.
+If you're using RubyMotion and you're located in the Chicago area, check out a [Chicago RubyMotion](http://www.meetup.com/Chicago-RubyMotion/) meeting.
 The group attracts devs who are running into the same challenges as you.
 Devs who work with other devs tend to learn more over time.
 As Linus Torvolds says, "Given enough eyeballs, all bugs are shallow."

 See you there!